-This section explains, through an example scenario, how the Message Router EIP can be implemented using WSO2 ESB.
+This section explains, through an example scenario, how the Message Router EIP can be implemented using the WSO2 ESB.
 The following topics are covered:

 Introduction to Message Router

-The Message Router EIP reads the content of a message and routes it to a specific recipient based on its content.
-When the implementation of a specific logical function is distributed across multiple physical systems, an incoming request needs to be passed on to the correct service based on the request's content.
+The Message Router reads the content of a message and routes it to a specific recipient based on its content.
+When the implementation of a specific logical function is distributed across multiple physical systems, an incoming request needs to be passed on to the correct service, based on the request's content.
 A Message Router is useful in handling such scenarios.

-The following diagram depicts the Message Router's behavior where the router performs a logical function (such as an inventory check).
+The following diagram depicts the Message Router's behavior, where the router performs a logical function (such as an inventory check).
 It receives a request message (new order), reads it, and routes the request to one of the two recipients according to the message's content.
-The router is also defined as a special type of a filter.
+The router is also defined as a special type of filter.

 Figure 1: Message Router EIP

-Figure 2: Example Scenario of the Message Router EIP
+Figure 2: Example scenario of the Message Router EIP